reykjavikcity/hanna-server-styles/README.md

 The **major** version number of the stylesheets under `public/css/v*` always matches the Hanna markup pattern major version that they target.

 It's thus generally advisable to broadly link to `/bundle/v1` or `/bundle/v2` to automatically receive the latest updates and only resort to more fine-trained versions (i.e. `/bundle/v1.3` or `/bundle/v2.1`) if specific problems arise that call for pinning a minor version temporarily.

 (The only exception is `v0` which should never be used, since [SemVer](https://semver.org/spec/v2.0.0.html) dictates that all "minor" versions `< 1.0.0` qualify as major/breaking.
-Instead always pin to a specific minor version like so `/bundle/v0.8`)
+Instead always pin to a specific minor `0.*` version.
+(Like so `/bundle/v0.8`.)

 ## Updating the CSS and Assets